zeltagq/zelta-homepage/index.md

 * Your messages are only stored until you see them.
 Once you view them, all records of their existence are completely erased.
 So do remember to screenshot important messages.
 * User passwords and group passphrases are converted to salted hashes before they are stored in the database (Bcrypt JS)
 * The database server hardware encrypts all data at rest.
-* Messages are encrypted using AES (Crypto JS) with rotating master keys produced by the application server.
+* Messages are encrypted using AES (Crypto JS) with rotating cryptographic keys produced by the application server.
 * All sensitive communication is carried out using signed json web tokens.

 ### Requirement